FN-FAL113/FN-FAL-s-Amplifications/README.md

 Credits to Jeff(LiteXpansion) and Walshy(SF) for their utils and generator methods

-Credits to waleks for the SMG based gens
+Credits to waleks for the SMG based gens (now under the hands of Sefiraat and Variananora)

+Addon support 1.15.x, 1.16.x and 1.17.x minecraft version

 ## The addon as shown in the Slimefun Guide